Sorry, you need to enable JavaScript to visit this website.

 In addition to the code of social action and families, decrees and circulars frame and define the non-formal education sector (indicative list):

-This law, amending the national service code, provides for the institution of a voluntary civic service, intended to replace the civil service set up by the law of 31 March 2006.
+In addition, the Law of 10 March 2010 on civic service, amending the national service code, provides for the institution of a voluntary civic service, intended to replace the civil service set up by the law of 31 March 2006.
 Its objective is the involvement and commitment of young people in favour of civic or solidarity initiatives.
-This scheme is managed by the civic service agency, placed under the supervision of the ministry in charge of youth.
+This scheme is managed by the Civic Service Agency, placed under the supervision of the ministry of Education and Youth.

-Act No. 2022-140 of 7 February 2022 on the protection of children amends the Social Action and Family Code, the Civil Code and the Social Security Code to provide enhanced protection and support for children from the child welfare system (ASE).
+Act No. 2022-140 of 7 February 2022 on the protection of children amends the Social Action and Family Code, the Civil Code and the Social Security Code to provide enhanced protection and support for children from the child welfare system (aide sociale à l'enfance - ASE).

 Law No. 2022-219 of 21 February 2022 aimed at reforming adoption amends the Code of Social Action and Families and the Civil Code in order to secure recourse to adoption and to strengthen the status of "wards of the State".